 The kit has a variety of must-have tools like ratchets, sockets, and a tape measure.
 If your dad doesn’t have much in terms of tools, this can be a great first set for him.

 What if your dad already has the basics but would like something more specialized?
 The Stanley 22 piece Metric Hex Key Set is a great option for someone wanting a little more advanced wrench set.

 Does your father or husband like to listen to music when he works out or works in the yard?
 If he does, one of the top Father’s Day gifts to consider are headphones.
 You want ones that aren’t too bulky, yet still perform well.

-A solid option to look at is the Flexion Wireless Bluetooth Noise Cancelling Headphones.
+A solid option to look at is the Alteam sweat proof headphones.

-The Flexion Headphones have a lot of great features that’d make them a good gift option for pretty much anyone.
-They work with most Bluetooth enabled items, have a microphone, and best of all are noise canceling!
+The Alteam headphones have a lot of great features that’d make them a good gift option for pretty much anyone.
+They work with most Bluetooth enabled items, have a microphone, and have a carrying case.

 If you’re looking for a relatively cheap Father’s Day gift for a dad who golfs, one of the best gifts we have bought was the Whetstone All-in-One Stainless Steel Golfers Tool.

 It’s a multipurpose tool that allows has a magnetic ball marker, allows you to clean clubs and golf balls, repair divots and more.
 It fits easily on a keychain or in a golf bag so you don’t have a lot to carry around.